unomed-dev/react-native-matrix-sdk/README.md

 npm add ../react-native-matrix-sdk
 ```

-Additionally you need to change `metro.config.js` to find and watch the module's source
+You might have to run `yarn prepare` in case it's not executed by default.
+Additionally you
-code.
+need to change `metro.config.js` to find and watch the module's source code.

 ```js
 const config = {